Model-View-ViewModel in Swift

 Despite its name, the MVVM pattern includes four major components, model, view, view model, and controller.

 The implementation of a view model is usually straightforward.
 All it does is translate data from the model to values the view(s) can display.
 The controller is no longer responsible for this ungrateful task.

-Because view models have a close relationship with the models they consume, they're considered more model than view.
+Because view models have a close relationship with the models they consume, they are considered more model than view.

 I have to warn you, though.
-MVVM will change the way you write and think about software development.
-But that's a good thing.
+The Model-View-ViewModel pattern will change the way you write and think about software development.
+But that is a good thing.
 The following tutorials take a closer look at MVVM in practice.